 Foreclosure results in being evicted from your home.
 You end up losing your home and any other investment you had to make in the house.

 It is devastating both for you and your family—too much pressure and stress force you to look for something slightly cheaper.

 2. Causes Nervous Tension

 A foreclosure also puts you in a stressful position because you have no idea when your home will be foreclosed.
 The thought of waking up one day and you no longer own your house is stressful and heartbreaking.

 3. Reduces One’s Credit Score

 Many employers look at one’s credit score before bringing them into their companies.
-If your credit score is low because of a foreclosure, then it will lower your chances of getting employed in a good company.
+If your credit score is low because of a foreclosure, it will lower your chances of employment in a good company.
 However, you can avoid foreclosure by ensuring that you have cleared all your loans and your credit scores are in perfect shape.

 Advantages of Buying a Foreclosed House

 Foreclosed homes have the potential to have discounted prices compared to houses within the same area.

 This advantage helps one in buying a property at a reasonably discounted price.
 This also allows one to buy a perfect property that they could not have bought at the normal price.